spencertipping/tau/doc/pi-stdlib.md

 + `φ [...] φ.`: for each element

-## π₀ interpreter API
+## π interpreter API
-You can use π₀ to create a sub-interpreter, effectively allowing you to JIT code.
+You can use π to create a sub-interpreter, effectively allowing you to JIT code.
 This sub-interpreter can also catch what would normally be fatal exceptions, e.g. for incorrect numeric casts or bounds errors.

 **TODO:** define this API